yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .question}

-For practicing further options, we'll now get Polio 1-3 genome data and create primers for another use case with the *TILED* flavor.
-These primers are suitable for Oxford Nanopore or Illumina based full-genome sequencing.

 # Designing a complete pan-specific primer scheme for tiled-amplicon sequencing

-As mentioned, we'll prepare primers for Next Generation Sequencing instead of qPCR with the aligned genome data of Polio 1-3.
-The main goal is to reproduce the whole genome of our input sequences.
+To explore additional options, we will now design primers for another use case using the TILED flavour.
+This flavour is designed to cover the entire genome of our input data.
+Therefore, the resulting primers are suitable for Oxford Nanopore or Illumina-based full-genome sequencing.

-To focus on the primer scheme design we will skip the multiple sequence alignment step this time and start from the pre-aligned Polio 1-3 sequences available as part of the [ViralPrimerScheme](https://github.com/jonas-fuchs/ViralPrimerSchemes) repository.
+To focus on designing the primer scheme, we will skip the multiple sequence alignment step this time and begin with the pre-aligned Polio 1-3 sequences available as part of the [ViralPrimerScheme](https://github.com/jonas-fuchs/ViralPrimerSchemes) repository.

 > <hands-on-title>Get Polio 1-3 sequence alignment</hands-on-title>
 >